- Image Galleries

 Those of my friends from North Dakota who visited Beartooth Pass had nothing but praise for the scenery, so by the turn of the century I decided to make the first of my two visits to northern Wyoming via Highway 212.
 On both visits, my son and I stopped at Rock Creek Vista to get our first good view of Beartooth Pass, which lies just above and beyond the deep Rock Creek valley pictured here.
-It should be obvious which of these two photos was from the first trip; my son was but a little guy at the time, and I’ve never managed to get myself as lean as I was then!
+It should be obvious that the snapshot of the two of us is a vintage photo; we may not have changed much inside, but on the outside we both look much older now!

 Our next trip was made some years later, in 2007.
 By that time I had acquired a Nikon digital camera, some more photography experience, and a couple dozen pounds.
 My son had likewise grown; he was on the verge of surpassing his dad in height, and of getting his driver’s license.